 The College also recognizes the importance of drinking water operator training and education because the health of a community relies on having competent drinking water treatment operators.
 Our community demands clean water 24-hours a day, 7 days a week.
 Estimates vary, but clean water demand per person can reach 70 gallons or more each day!

-Training will include classroom work, as well as on-site training at water utility facilities.
-Topics covered include:
+Training included classroom work, as well as on-site training at water utility facilities.
+Topics covered included:

 - water sources (ground and surface)

 - math equations associated with treatment and distribution